Shniks/Enigma-2022/README.md

 `Enigma#decrypt(ciphertext, key, date)`

-The `decrypt` method takes a ciphertext String and the Key used for encryption as arguments.
-The `decrypt` method can optionally take a date as the third argument.
-If no date is given, this method should use today’s date for decryption.
+The `decrypt` method takes a ciphertext String, the Key and the date used for encryption as arguments.

 The `decrypt` method returns a hash with three keys: